Mostafa1Jamal1/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - If ptr is NULL, then the call is equivalent to malloc(new_size), for all values of old_size and new_size
 - If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
 Return NULL
 - Don’t forget to free ptr when it makes sense

+101-mul.c > is a source code file of a program that multiplies two positive numbers.
+- Usage: mul num1 num2
+- num1 and num2 will be passed in base 10
+- Print the result, followed by a new line
+- If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98
+- num1 and num2 should only be composed of digits.
+If not, print Error, followed by a new line, and exit with a status of 98
+- You are allowed to use more than 5 functions in your file